-Ngorli as organization was founded in Fayetteville North Carolina by US Army soldier Raymond Amezado who was stationed at Fort Bragg.
+Ngorli as organization was founded in Fayetteville North Carolina by then US Army soldier Raymond Amezado who was stationed at Fort Bragg.
 Though he founded Ngorli to help children back home in Ghana, Africa, the mission of Ngorli has changed over the years.
+This mission and website is solemnly devoted to Ngorli’s work in the United States of America.
+Our sister organizations have their own websites with similar or aligned missions but autonomous in their governance.

 Ngorli was founded based on the principles and ideas of Chosen Generation, a nonprofit organization founded by a Ghanaian, Samira Captan, whose father is from Lebanon.
 She founded Chosen Generation to help communities in the Achimota area of Accra, Ghana.
 Her main focus was empowering children and youth through education.
 Chosen Generation lasted from 1994 to 1999.